The 5 Best Earplugs for Small Ears

 Both earplugs are easy to roll up and insert.
 Hearos stand out because their memory foam expands very slowly, allowing you plenty of time to insert them.

-If you have a small ear canal and a hard time with tapered foam earplugs, e.g., you find most tapered foam earplugs uncomfortable or they keep falling out, I recommend you try Flent’s Protech Sleep earplugs.
+If you have a small ear canal and a hard time with tapered foam earplugs, i.e., you find even small tapered foam earplugs uncomfortable or they keep falling out, I recommend you try Flents Protechs Sleep earplugs.

 Due to their unique bulb-like shape, they are the smallest earplugs I have been able to find.